-The National Home Visiting Summit’s Community of Practice on Professional Development will provide program leaders, policy makers, and researchers with the opportunity to engage on a range of issues related to professional development within the home visiting field.
-Together, the community will work to elicit field building investments designed to improve the knowledge, learning, skills/behaviors, and attitudes/values that shape professional workforce development in home visiting.
+The National Summit on Quality in Home Visiting’s community of practice on professional development will provide program leaders, policy makers and researchers with the opportunity to engage on a range of issues related to professional development within the home visiting field.
+Together, the community will work to elicit field building investments designed to improve the knowledge, learning, skills/behaviors and attitudes/values that shape professional workforce development in home visiting.

 Areas of focus include:

 - Revisiting the role and identity of home visitors in intensive home visiting programs

 - Examining supervisory expectations for knowledge, skills and attitudes of home visitors in their first year of work and beyond (leveling of home visitor competence)

 - Focusing on the use of supervisory observations in building home visitor competence